The Adventures of Maya the Bee: Musical

-Amusement Parks
+Amusement parks

 After Studio 100's acquisition of the franchise, Plopsa began expanding the franchise to its own theme parks.
-Plopsaland De Panne opened an indoor children's area called "Mayaland" on July 3rd, 2011 before the CGI incarnation's begun airing on numerous television stations across Europe.
+Plopsaland De Panne opened an indoor children's area called "Mayaland" on 3 July 2011, before the CGI incarnation's begun airing on numerous television stations across Europe.
 Maya alongside Flip, and Willy would also appear at other Plopsa owned parks such as Plopsa Coo and Plopsa Indoor Hasselt.
-In Poland, Plopsa opened an indoor theme park called "Majaland Kownaty" which opened to the public on September 28th, 2018 which is mostly themed to Maya the Bee but features other Studio 100's IPs (such as Bumba and Piet Piraat).
+In Poland, Plopsa opened an indoor theme park called "Majaland Kownaty" which opened to the public on 28 September 2018, which is mostly themed to Maya the Bee but features other Studio 100's IPs (such as Bumba and Piet Piraat).

-A year after Mayaland opened in Plopsaland, Holiday Park, Germany opened a similar Maya the Bee children's area called "Majaland" which opened March 31, 2012.
+A year after Mayaland opened in Plopsaland, Holiday Park, Germany, a similar Maya the Bee children's area called "Majaland" opened on March 31, 2012.

 Video games

+Video game background

+The origins of the Maya the Bee video games originated from a South Park video game for the Game Boy Color developed by Crawfish Interactive in development in 1998.
+The title was eventually cancelled due to South Park creators Matt Stone and Trey Parker stating that the game's mature themes would be inappropriate for the Game Boy Color, whose major demographic was children.
+A year later in 1999, the unreleased game's engine and assets were reused for two additional Game Boy Color titles from Crawfish and Acclaim – Maya the Bee & Her Friends, which was released exclusively in Europe, and The New Adventures of Mary-Kate and Ashley, based on the Mary-Kate and Ashley Olsen franchise and was released in North America, being the first of the various video games based on the duo.